Shohag219/health-care-website/README.md

 # LIve site link  [Programming Website link](https://simple-ema-jhon-81a43.web.app/).

-# Programming Website
+# iis a medi-lav diagonistick center,

 # Getting Started with Create React App

-This project make react js with [Create React App](https://skilify-education.netlify.app/home/).
+This project make react js with [Create React App](https://simple-ema-jhon-81a43.web.app/).

-- you can brought any application what you want to learn
+- in this hospital you can find any kind of doctor
-- this is Programming learning platfrom
+- touch us for your health
-- using this website you can btought any kind of course simple cost
+- we wish you better health

 ## Available Scripts